ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview.md

 The webview colors can be changed with the `$webview-header-background-color`, and `$webview-header-text-color`.
 See the [Customization](../../web-messaging/customization) page for details.

-Engage Messaging is one of the sources allowing you to set a smaller window to open.
+Engage Messaging Web allows you to set a smaller window to open.
 To so do, set the `webview_height` parameter to fit your need, you can see the design for `full`, `tall` and `compact` webviews in the following visuals.

 | **Value** | **`full` (default)** | **`tall`** | **`compact`** |
 |-|-|-|-|